Subspace configurations and low degree points on curves: Birationality

-The problem of understanding arithmetic irrationality is reduced, by Theorem \ref{2D-is-birational}, to analyzing the geometry of $d$-minimal curves.
+The problem of understanding the minimum density degree is reduced, by Theorem \ref{2D-is-birational}, to analyzing the geometry of $d$-minimal curves.
 Note that Theorem \ref{2D-is-birational} already gives us some control over this geometry: since a $d$-minimal curve $X$ has a birational embedding of degree $2d$, the genus of $X$ is bounded by $(d-1)(2d-1)$.
 We will prove a stronger genus bound in Theorem \ref{thm:nD_lower_bound} below.

 In our analysis of $d$-minimal curves $X$ we occasionally need to use hyperbolicity of $X$; the following lemma allows us to do so. \begin{lemma} Suppose $X$ is a $d$-minimal curve with $d \geqslant 2$.
-Then the genus of $X$ is at least $2$. \end{lemma} \begin{proof} If $X$ has genus zero, then it is isomorphic to a plane conic.
-If $X(k)=\emptyset$, then projection from a rational point on the plane defines a degree $2$ map $X \to \PP^1$ and $\airr_k X =2$.
+Then the genus of $X$ is at least $3$. \end{lemma} \begin{proof} If $X$ has genus zero, then it is isomorphic to a plane conic.
+If $X(k)=\emptyset$, then projection from a rational point on the plane defines a degree $2$ map $X \to \PP^1$ and $\min(\dendegs(X/k)) =2$.
 If $X(k) \neq \emptyset$, then $X = \PP^1$ and $X$ is $1$-minimal.